TreasureProject/spellcaster-facets/README.md

 ```sh
 ./run-gh-actions.sh -j lint-build-test
 ```
+This script will build and use the `Dockerfile` as the local runner with Node/Rust/Yarn preinstalled to bypass those slow steps.
+It will also reuse the previous run state (build/eslint state, etc) to only track changes between runs.
+It will always full copy the repo file state for anything not in the .gitignore file.

-NOTE: This requires `docker` and `act` to be installed and will prompt if they are missing.
-It will automatically tag --container-architecture linux/amd64 if you are running a Mac with an Apple Silicon CPU.
-If this causes issues, comment out the line in the script and add an issue outlining your issue.
+**NOTE1:** This requires `docker` and `act` to be installed and will prompt if they are missing.

+**NOTE2:** If there are any weird issues, reset your act setup by deleting the container that starts with `act-spellcaster-facets` and optionally the `$HOME/.cache/actcache` directory (the local cache server location for the `actions/cache` package)

+**NOTE3:** If you are running a Mac with an Apple Silicon CPU, some of the following settings should be considered for performance optimizations:
+* Currently there is a crippling performance bug on Docker Desktop's latest version.
+If the `Virtual Machine Server` service is at max CPU usage, revert to [version 4.14.1 for now](https://desktop.docker.com/mac/main/arm64/91661/Docker.dmg).
+* Enable `VirtioFS` for optimal volume file sharing (in Beta Features for verion 4.14.1 and General for latest versions)
+* Disable `Open Docker Dashboard at startup`
+* Do NOT use `-b` when running the `run-gh-actions.sh` script.
+Binding mounts for Mac Silicon is extremely slow.

 ### Recommended Setup
 For optimal intellisense and NatSpec completion, it is recommended to use the Nomic Foundation's Solidity extension, in addition to adding the following VSCode snippet (since there isn't any native event/struct completion snippets)